VincentZ-42/Simple_Exercise_Tracker/README.md

 ![Screen Shot 2021-08-19 at 10 36 47 PM](https://user-images.githubusercontent.com/49771001/130170598-1ed7ed37-86ae-4880-b02e-12f87e464192.png)

 ## Objective
-- Learn to use MERN stack to develop a full stack app using MongoDB, Express, Node, and React
+- Learn to use MERN stack to develop a full stack app using MongoDB, Express, React, and Node (MERN)
 - Create routes to handle CRUD HTTP requests from backend
 - Learn to use axios library to connect frontend and backend logic
 - Learn to deploy full-stack application on Heroku